gianlucarossi06/data-organon/_posts/2023-09-30-ZeroETL-Lakehouse-Oracle-Cloud.md

 ![Conventional ETL process ](/data-organon/images/2023-09-30-ZeroETL-Lakehouse-Oracle-Cloud/conventional-etl.png)

 But why do we need ETL processes?
-Data are becoming more and more essential for business decisions.
 Insights derived from valuable information can have a very significant impact on the success of an organization.
-With the exponential growth of data volume, data sources, and data types, the ability to validate, cleanse, integrate, standardize, curate, and aggregate data in well- orchestrated and governed pipelines has achieved a valuable priority in the data management processes of organizations.
+With the exponential growth of data volume, data sources, and data types, the ability to validate, cleanse, integrate, standardize, curate, and aggregate data in well-orchestrated and governed pipelines has achieved a valuable priority in the data management processes of organizations.

 But ETL has also some drawbacks.
 Here are some common drawbacks associated with the ETL process: